StableLens

 What this is — and is NOT

 StableLens evaluates how stablecoins and yield mechanisms align with the current text of selected regulatory frameworks.
 The CLARITY Act (H.R.
 3633) is proposed legislation, not enacted law — it cleared the Senate Banking Committee 15-9 on May 14, 2026 and awaits a full Senate vote.
-Classifications track the published draft as of 2026-05-18 and will change as the bill moves.
-The GENIUS Act is enacted (effective January 18, 2027); CLARITY is not.
+Classifications track the published draft as of 2026-07-18 and will change as the bill moves.
+The GENIUS Act is enacted, with implementing rules due at its one-year statutory deadline (July 18, 2026) and the Act effective the earlier of January 18, 2027 or 120 days after final rules; CLARITY is not enacted.

 Yield-source classifications reflect StableLens’s reading of the Tillis-Alsobrooks compromise text.
 The permissible-reward definitions and anti-evasion rules require joint SEC / CFTC / Treasury rulemaking that has not yet occurred.
 Treat all yield classifications as provisional.